nerdistry/AgriSense/README.md

 ###Model

 This directory contains the trained Generative AI models used by AgriSense to enhance the platform's capabilities.
-The models are implemented using Python-based AI/ML libraries, and they play a crucial role in solving specific problems.
+The models are implemented using Python-based AI and ML libraries, and they play a crucial role in solving specific problems.

 ### Purpose